-Header ID Data Byte Description
+Header Header ID Data Byte Description

 54h or 5Ch 03h 00 CAN Node will TX and RX

 54h or 5Ch 03h 01 CAN Node will only RX

-6.1.4 CAN Transceiver Control
+6.1.5 CAN Transceiver Control

-The following commands allow the user to control the CAN transceiver connected to either CAN Node 1 or CAN Node 2 of the TC1130.
+The following commands allow the user to control either CAN Node 1 or CAN Node.
 The optional 2nd data byte also allows the user to configure any associated operational modes with the selected CAN transceiver.